 - 8.16 The site is hydrologically linked to Lough Foyle Area of Special Scientific Interest (ASSI), Lough Foyle RAMSAR site, Lough Foyle Special Protection Area (SPA) which are of international importance and protected by the Habitats Regulations.
-Shared Environmental Services were consulted on the proposal and concluded that having considered the nature, scale, timing, duration and location of the project it is concluded that, provided that mitigation is provided by way of condition within any planning approval, the proposal will not have an adverse effect on site integrity of any European site. - 8.17 It should be noted however that the most recent block plan is at odds with the recommendations of Shared Environmental Services which require a 10m land buffer between development/construction works and the Ballykelly River, to ensure there are no detrimental polluting impacts from the proposed construction of a dwelling on site.
-Consequently the size of the rear yard would have to be reduced and the garage moved to provide the required 10m buffer to the river. - 8.18 Having considered the proposal against PPS2 with regards to the designated sites, protected species and habitats officials are satisfied that through the implementation of the mitigation the application will not have any significant ecological impacts and satisfies the requirements of PPS2.
+Shared Environmental Services were consulted on the proposal and concluded that having considered the nature, scale, timing, duration and location of the project it is concluded that, provided that mitigation is provided by way of condition within any planning approval, the proposal will not have an adverse effect on site integrity of any European site. - 8.17The revised site plan submitted 18th October 2019has reduced the area to be developed to maintain a 10m land buffer between development/construction works and the Ballykelly River to take account of the comments from Shared Environmental Services. - 8.18Having considered the proposal against PPS2 with regards to the designated sites, protected species and habitats officials are satisfied that through the implementation of the mitigation the application will not have any significant ecological impacts and satisfies the requirements of PPS2.